FAMILY LINE AND HISTORY

 as reflected in the original documents

-Feb 25, 1896: Birth of Edna Marguarite Clement/Kellogg, 2nd of 2 children of Edmond Pierre Clement & Alice Josephine Yates and the step-daughter of Milo B. Kellogg, whose last name she took, in California and mother of Louis Dunand Sevenau, Ernest William Sevenau, Lucille Josephine [Jeanne Lucille] Sevenau, Eugene Martin Sevenau
+Feb 25, 1896: Birth of Edna Marguarite Clement/Kellogg, 2nd of 2 children of Edmond Pierre Clement & Alice Josephine Yates and the step-daughter of Milo B. Kellogg, whose last name she took, in California and the mother of Louis Dunand Sevenau, Ernest William Sevenau, Lucille Josephine [Jeanne Lucille] Sevenau, Eugene Martin Sevenau

 Feb 13, 1913: Marriage of Ernest Edward Jules Sevenau (age 21) & Edna Marguerite Clement/Kellogg (age 16), parents of Louis Dunand “Lou” Sevenau, in San Francisco, California (photo taken five months prior to their marriage)